bouzouidja/MobilityDB-AWS/README.md

  --node-type m5.large \
  --ssh-access \
  --nodes 3
- --nodes-min=2 --nodes-max=5
 ```

 In the region option you can use the nearest region from your location.
-In the node-type option we define the type of the ressource for the created node.
+In the node-type option you can define the type of the ressource for the created node.
 AWS provide a lot of ressource type.
 In my case i defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
 You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).
-The nodes-min and node-max options used for the auto scaling node group.
+You can customize your cluster creation using according to you needs, Run eksctl create cluster --help to see all the options.

 The creation process take about a 20 minutes of time.